ChainAgnostic/CAIPs/CAIPs/caip-3.md

 ## Simple Summary

-This document is about the details of the EIP155 namespace and reference for CAIP-2.
+This document is about the details of the EVM namespace and reference for CAIP-2.

 ## Abstract

 In CAIP-2 a general blockchain identification scheme is defined.
-This is the implementation of CAIP-2 for EIP155 (Ethereum).
+This is the implementation of CAIP-2 for EVM (Ethereum).

 ## Motivation